 Life after IIT Delhi

 I always felt as an impostor at IIT Delhi.
 People around me were the smartest and brightest brains in the nation – “how did I get myself into this” was a continuous question that was running through my mind.
-Being among such company definitely helped my confidence that I can achieve anything (if you haven’t already, check this amazing TED talk on Fake it till you make it by Amy Cuddy).
+Being among such company definitely helped my confidence that I can achieve anything.

 This confidence has helped me till date and this is why I always advice to prospective students or hires that brands are important when you are selecting an institute or a firm to work with.
 Every name that will show up on your CV will add to your brand equity and hence should not be taken lightly.